Last updated on December 13th, 2023 at 05:02 pm

-When I was growing up, each weekend my parents handed my brother a dollar as they dropped us off in front of the Four-Star movie theater.
-We watched the double bill twice and walked home in the dark to an empty flat.
+When I was growing up, my parents handed my brother a dollar each weekend as they dropped us off in front of the Four-Star movie theater.
+We watched the double bill twice and walked home to an empty flat in the dark.

 That was our normal.